How to Use Git - Git Tutorial for Beginners

 Create a pull request in GitHub.

-Step 17: Synchronize Changes on GitHub and Locally
+Step 18: Synchronize Changes on GitHub and Locally

-Synchronize your local repository with GitHub by running:
+Synchronize your local repository with GitHub with:

 git pull origin master

-The command updates your local repository to match the one on GitHub, and states the changes.
+The command updates your local repository to match the one on GitHub and states the changes.

 Synchronizing the changes between GitHub and local repository.